colinsmetz/flawless/README.md

 ### Tuples

-A tuple is defined using `tuple(elem_specs, opts)` or `req_tuple(elem_specs, opts)`.
+A tuple is defined using `tuple(elem_specs, opts)`.
 The `elem_specs` is a tuple of the expected tuple size, and each of element of the tuple is the expected schema for the corresponding tuple element.
 Example:

 ```elixir
 # A tuple of size 2, where the first element is an atom and the second one a string